lauringlab/variant_pipeline/README.md

 # Lauring Variant Pipeline

 Nominates candidate variants by comparing the sequences in a test sample to those found in a plasmid control.
-The Pipeline runs as one phase which takes in fastq files and outputs putative variants.
-It is then up to the user to filter the putative variants based on the characteristics provided (p value, frequency, and read distribution are the most useful at this point)
+The Pipeline runs as one phase which takes in fastq files and outputs putative variants as well as all base call above a set frequency.
+It is then up to the user to filter the putative variants based on the characteristics provided.

 ## Directory list
 * bin